 If you’re like me, life gets busy.
 You plan and want to save but other things get in the way.
 The result?
 You end up putting money in your savings account every few months and don’t build a safety cushion for yourself.

 When you make your saving automatic you kill that forgetful streak.
 Regardless if you’re on vacation, at work or sleeping you are saving money.

 Most banks today let you set up an automatic transfer with little effort and you can do it at whatever level or frequency you want.

 Just make sure to pick a bank that has no minimum balance requirement and pays a decent amount of interest.

 The bottom line is that saving is progressive and takes time.
 You need to stick with it and remember that every little bit counts.

 If you’re motivated by the process itself and like to set goals, you can try a taking a more active approach to save each day.
-If you prefer to automate everything, you can stick to setting up automatic transfers to your savings account or sign up for Digit.
+If you prefer to automate everything, you can stick to setting up automatic transfers to your savings account.
 Either way, it’s important to make sure that extra or leftover money actually makes it into your savings account regularly.

 Do you think you could be saving more than you are currently?
 Have you ever used any of these savings strategies?
 What are some other tips you have to regularly increase your savings?